thuutien/USPSreport/README.md

-# USPSReport will conver pse files from USPS EVS report to excel file.
+# USPSReport will convert pse files from USPS EVS report to excel file.